sagemath/trac_to_gh/Issue 6623.md

 736.5625
 ```

 The output is from running the code in Sage 4.1 on sagenb.org.
 I think the same problem may involve the symbolic backend and GiNaC, since the same problem also occurs with log.
+See this [sage-support](http://groups.google.com/group/sage-support/browse_thread/thread/5d202080e85ab1b8/2d71601ce86d7645) thread for some background discussion.

 Issue created by migration from https://trac.sagemath.org/ticket/6623